 - Ensuring that valid diagnosis codes, CPT © Codes, and HCPCS are provided by the billing source for each test and are included on all claims.

 - Checking procedure/diagnosis code combinations on claims for medical necessity according to LCD/NCD policies and supporting Advanced Beneficiary Notifications (ABNs)

 - Enforcing the Medicare three-day payment window rule before a claim gets into the system.
 For HARP users, reports are generated so that these charges can be posted to the patient’s inpatient account in the hospital billing system.

-Quadax Code of Business Ethics
+Quadax Code of Business Conduct

 The Quadax Inc. Compliance Program is intended to demonstrate the absolute commitment of the organization to the highest standards of ethics and compliance.
 That commitment permeates all levels of the organization.
 Quadax Inc. upholds and requests its employees, clients, and vendors to use and promote ethical business practices in the pursuit of excellence.